 Okay, let's face it.
 When we meet someone new a first impression is first about looks; only later do things such as personality, brains and character start to take on meaning.
-(A side note about beauty is that weight isn't much of a factor, unless the person is morbidly obese or anorexically skinny.
-The key to perceived beauty is the face.)
 Daniel Hamermesh, author of Beauty Pays, is an economist.
 Collecting data from several countries and cultures, he has found that beauty is absolutely connected with success—well, at least financial success.

 So, it’s all good right?
 Beauty is the bomb and those lucky enough to have it are the equivalent of genetic lottery winners.
-Nope, all that glitters is not……..beautiful.
+Nope, all that glitters is not… beautiful.
 As with most things, there's a downside.
 Some would even say a dark side to beauty.
 How some beautiful women view themselves can border on obsessive.
-They cherish their looks and play them to the hilt, but if they find a blemish, a wrinkle or a flaw, it can throw them into a panic.
+They cherish their looks, but if they find a blemish, a wrinkle or a flaw, it can throw them into a panic.
 It can even have them inquiring around for a good plastic surgeon, new dietician or workout guru.

-Low self esteem is more common in beautiful women than you would expect.
+Low self-esteem is more common in beautiful women than you would expect.
 Some just don’t believe they are attractive.
-They have a distorted self image and don’t believe others who tell them how stunning they are.
-Thus in their mind everyone is a “liar” and not to be trusted.
-Some are dependent on the first impression reaction of others to define who they are, ie someone who has it all because of her beauty.
-So, she starts to see herself as someone with no talent, no intellect -- no redeeming qualities other than her looks.
+They have a distorted self-image and don’t believe others who tell them how stunning they are.
+Some are dependent on the first impression reaction of others to define who they are.
+So, she starts to see herself as someone with no talent, no intellect — no redeeming qualities other than her looks.

 If she's beautiful, a new study says, there is often a hidden selfish streak.
-She's lucky and she knows it, and she will consciously -- or subconsciously -- use her looks to her advantage any way she can.
-As stated in It's Fine For Women In Politics To Use Their Looks To Get Ahead, we all have our own talents, skills, abilities..... and looks.
+She's lucky and she knows it, and she may use her looks to her advantage any way she can.
+As stated in It's Fine For Women In Politics To Use Their Looks To Get Ahead, we all have our own talents, skills, abilities... and looks.
 If a beautiful woman wants to use her beauty to propel herself ahead in the polls, then why not?
 If she's elected, whose fault is that?

 Another study shows it isn’t cheap to be a beautiful woman.
-They spend about one third of their income on maintaining those good looks.
+They spend about one-third of their income on maintaining those good looks.
 I'm all for taking care of yourself and trying to look your best.
 But, many of these women are spending money they don't have on creams, diets, products and cosmetic surgery.
 High fashion magazines feel they need to photoshop even the most gorgeous of models, so does that put even more pressure on the beautiful woman to keep up appearances?
-After all, in her mind that may be all she has going for her, thus money is no object when it buys self esteem.
+After all, in her mind that may be all she has going for her, and money is no object when it buys self-esteem.

-So, there is good and bad with beauty and the real question is what exactly determines which woman will parlay it into success and which will succumb to the dark side?
-The answer is quite simple.
+So, there is good and bad with beauty, and the question is, what exactly determines which woman will parlay it into success and which will succumb to the dark side?
 Beauty is an asset, just like physical prowess, charisma, brains or emotional intelligence.
 The key with any gift is in the way that you use it.
 It doesn’t define you as a person.
-Rather, it’s an asset to be used judiciously and with an understanding of how it is just a small part of who you are.
-Those that get this will do well; others that don’t, not so much.
+Rather, it’s an asset to be used judiciously and with an understanding of how it is just one part of who you are.
+Those who get this will do well.